imakaash/nlpProject/README.md

-# BMW Group Coding Task
+# Automobile query Coding Task

 This file walks you through the implementation of an application that can take unstructured prompts written by the user and convert them into a structured request body which may look something like below.